spsforks/QB64-Wiki/SWAP.md

 END

 ```
-<sub>Code by Ted Weissgerber</sub>

-> * Explanation:* The Letter$ [STRING](STRING) [Arrays](Arrays) is first created with the letters matching the [ASCII](ASCII) code index value.
+  * Explanation:* The Letter$ [STRING](STRING) [Arrays](Arrays) is first created with the letters matching the [ASCII](ASCII) code index value.
 Every index is **swap**ped when the letter matches it's index code until every letter is different.
 The Code array holds the text code solution.

-*Example 3:* A very quick array sorting SUB procedure using recursion sorts 10 thousand numbers in milliseconds.
+A very quick array sorting SUB procedure using recursion sorts 10 thousand numbers in milliseconds.

 ```vb